 Ayurvedic Centre in Kovalam

-One more field for which Kerala is famous for is `ayurveda’ and this attracts both Indian and international tourists.
+Kerala is famous for is `Ayurveda’ and this attracts both Indian and international tourists.
 Ayurveda is one of the most ancient and traditional systems of healing using natural products with no side effects.
-These are effective in curing major or minor ailments and also for stress removal and relaxation.
-Natural growing herbs and oils, having medicinal properties are used for the treatments.
-A host of resorts, spas and centres offer therapies and massages but visitors who are new need to be careful while choosing a centre as not all are genuine.
-There are a host of these `vaidyashala’s’ which have mushroomed all over, but one must opt for an authorised centre.
+Further, they are effective in curing major or minor ailments and also for stress removal and relaxation.
+Natural growing herbs and oils, having medicinal properties .
+As a matter of fact , they are used for the treatment.
+A host of resorts, spas and centres offer therapy and massages.
+However, visitors who are new need to be careful while choosing an Ayurveda centre as not all are genuine.
+In other words ,there are a host of these Ayurveda `vaidyashala’s’ which have mushroomed all over.
+However, one must opt for an authorised centre.
 Most luxury hotels in Kovalam have excellent spas.
 The other registered spa in Kovalam is the ‘Ayushya Ayurvedic Centre’.

-Though exact dates for the construction of the Padmanabhaswamy temple is not known, it is believed to be more than 2000 years old.
-The beautiful `gopuram’ with fine art work and carved stone figurines was constructed in 1565 approximately.
-To enter this holy place there is a dress code which is strictly followed, like it is in most temples of South India.
-Men have to wear a white cotton `lungi’ having red and green border and ladies any Indian attire,all of this is available in various shops around the temple complex.
-As we entered the main gates into the thousand pillared corridor which leads to the sanctum sanctorum or the main platform, I somehow felt a very deep connection to this spell binding temple.
+Though exact dates for the construction of the Padmanabhaswamy temple is not known.
+However, it is believed to be more than 2000 years old.
+The beautiful `gopuram’ with fine art work and carved stone figurines was constructed in C1565 approximately.
+To enter this holy place there is a dress code which is strictly followed.
+Men have to wear a white cotton `lungi’ having red and green border and ladies any Indian attire.
+For instance ,all of this is available in various shops around the temple complex.
+As you enter the main gates into the thousand pillared corridor, you feel an awesome grandeur surrounding you.
+This hallway will subsequently lead you to the main sanctum sanctorum.

-Within this huge, temple complex, there is also a Krishna temple and towards the south door is a shrine of `Narasimha’.
-The peace and tranquillity exuding after a visit to this temple was simply divine.
+Within this huge, temple complex, there is also a Krishna temple.
+Further, towards the south door is a shrine of lord `Narasimha’(half man half lion).

-Also banana chips are a speciality here as they are sun dried first and then fried which makes them so crispy.
-Be sure to take some home on your way back to share with friends and family.
-The ‘Halwa’ which is a local sweet laden with ghee and dry fruits is also a great buy to take home (if you aren’t particular about counting calories).
+Also banana chips are a speciality here.As a matter of fact, they are sun dried first and then fried .
+For instance , this makes it so crispy.
+You can take some of them home to share with friends and family.
+The ‘Halwa’ which is a local sweet dish is laden with ghee and dry fruits .
+It is also a great buy to take home (if you aren’t particular about counting calories).